MarkLaVenia/rockr/README.md

   - Constraining the date to only the final poll for each year avoids the problem of needing to account for albums that appeared on both qualifying and final polls;
-      - however, on the premise that the magnitide of voter response is an indicator of enthusiasm for a given band or album, summing across bonus, qualifying, and final polls–constituting the total sum of votes cast for a band or album given the opportunity to vote for that band or album–may yield some insight.
+      - however, on the premise that the magnitude of voter response is an indicator of enthusiasm for a given band or album, summing across bonus, qualifying, and final polls–constituting the total sum of votes cast for a band or album given the opportunity to vote for that band or album–may yield some insight.
-  - Lastly, regarding these Twitter polls, it is worth noting that these are not scientifically derived samples–just Nick’s Twitter mates :)
+  - Lastly, regarding these polls, it is worth noting that these are not scientifically derived samples–just Nick’s Twitter mates :)

 ## Data preparation